-The International WELL Building Institute™ (IWBI™) recently launched its WELL v2™ pilot, creating the world’s first building standard that focuses exclusively on human health and wellness.
+The International WELL Building Institute™ (IWBI™) recently launched its WELL v2™, creating the world’s first building standard that focuses exclusively on human health and wellness.

 IWBI’s holistic approach to indoor building health represents a significant shift in the building industry.
 This post will explore ways in which diverse projects—either new or existing—can meet this new standard.

 WELL v2 builds off the foundation of WELL v1, with a comprehensive focus on occupant health.
 The new system is designed to support diverse types of projects and geographies, as well as evolving public health needs—as evidenced in its uniquely tailored scorecard for performance verification.

 For those familiar with WELL, WELL v2 brings over the following features and concepts from WELL v1:

 WELL v2 sets out to measure a series of metrics, referred to as concepts.
 This includes features within 10 primary concepts.
 The 10 concepts include Air, Water, Nourishment, Light, Movement, Thermal Comfort, Sound, Materials, Mind, and Community.

 Features include both preconditions and optimizations.
 To successfully obtain this certification, preconditions and weighted optimizations must be satisfied.

 WELL outlines a set of universal preconditions that projects must meet for certification.